Londonderry Port: History

 The port saw the transport of many goods over the centuries.
 Seed potatoes were shipped to places as far away as Egypt.
 Cattle were regularly shipped to and from Glasgow by the Burns and Laird steamer until the late 1960s.
 Manufactured items including linen, linoleum and shirts were exported to Great Britain for onward distribution.
 The McCorkell Line sailed from here.

 The outbreak of the Second World War, and the German campaign against Allied shipping, saw the establishment of a naval base, HMS Ferret on the Foyle, with the use of port facilities in the city, and the building of new quays at Lisahally, at the mouth of the river where it enters the lough.

-Derry Port and the docks at Lisahally gave vital service to the Allies in the longest running campaign of the Second World War, the Battle of the Atlantic.
+Londonderry Port and the docks at Lisahally gave vital service to the Allies in the longest running campaign of the Second World War, the Battle of the Atlantic.
 This ended with the surrender of the German U-boat fleet at Lisahally on 14 May 1945.
 About a dozen boats came alongside for that official surrender, taken by Admiral Sir Max Horton in the presence of US, Canadian and Republic of Ireland commanders; the other U-boats arrived over the next several weeks.
 Eventually all were dispatched to sea and sunk.

 The waterfront area of the city was redeveloped in the 1990s.
-The cattle holding pens that used to be near where the current British Telecom building stands were demolished along with the transit sheds in order to create a new road and car parking along the banks of the River Foyle.
+The cattle-holding pens that used to be near where the current British Telecom building stands were demolished along with the transit sheds in order to create a new road and car parking along the banks of the River Foyle.
 This and with the need for deep water moorings for larger vessels saw the port moved to the docks at Lisahally in 1993.
 These docks were originally used by DuPont to import raw materials for their manufacturing process and by the nearby Coolkeeragh power station to import fuel oil for their turbines.